-Principles used to determine the nature and amount of remuneration (continued) Executive remuneration (continued)
+Principles used to determine the nature and amount of remuneration (continued)

+Executive remuneration (continued)

-Element Purpose Performance Metrics Potential Value Long-term incentives Alignment to long-term Managing Director Managing Director1 (LTI) shareholder returns via the i.
-Commencement Rights i.
-Commencement Rights Performance Rights plan. vesting contingent cash payment determined Participants benefit from the on remaining as the as McPherson's closing share vesting of Performance Rights price on the Payment Date Managing Director until if performance objectives 24 September 2024. multiplied by 200,000. are met.1 ii.
-High Level Performance ii.
-High Level Performance Rights (HLP) -50% of Rights (HLP) - 100% of fixed vesting determined with remuneration.
-Cash payment reference to EPS CAGR and determined as McPherson's 50% with reference to TSR closing share price on the CAGR outcomes, each over Payment Date multiplied by a performance outcome ranging three years. between zero and 624.000. iii.
-Exceptional Level Performance Rights (ELP) - vesting iii.
-Exceptional Level Performance determined with reference to Rights (ELP) -50% of fixed the TSR CAGR outcome over remuneration.
-Cash payment four years. determined as McPherson's closing share price on the Payment Date multiplied by a performance outcome ranging between zero and 312,000.
-Other senior executives Other senior executives 50% of vesting determined with 40% of fixed remuneration. reference to EPS CAGR and 50% with reference to TSR CAGR, each over three years.
+Element Purpose Performance Metrics Potential Value Long-term incentives (LTI) Alignment to long-term shareholder returns via the Performance Rights plan.
+Participants benefit from the vesting of Performance Rights if performance objectives are met i.
+Commencement Rights - vesting contingent on remaining as the Managing Director until 24 September 2024.
+Managing Director i.
+Commencements Rights - cash payment determined as MCP's closing share price on the Payment Date multiplied by 200,000. objectives are met ii.
+High Level Performance Rights (HLP) - 50% of vesting determined with reference to EPS CAGR and 50% with reference to TSR CAGR outcomes, each over three years. ii.
+High Level Performance Rights (HLP) - 100% of fixed remuneration.
+Cash payment determined as MCP's closing share price on the Payment Date multiplied by a performance outcome ranging between zero and 624,000. iii.
+Exceptional Level Performance Rights (ELP) - vesting determined with reference to the TSR CAGR outcome over four years. iii.
+Exceptional Level Performance Rights (ELP) - 50% of fixed remuneration.
+Cash payment determined as MCP's closing share price on the Payment Date multiplied by a performance outcome ranging between zero and 312,000.
+Other senior executives 50% of vesting determined with reference to EPS CAGR and 50% with reference to TSR CAGR, each over three years.
+Other senior executives 40% of fixed remuneration